Faisal I

-He was a 38th-generation direct descendant of Muhammad, as he belonged to the Hashemite family.
+Faisal I bin Hussein bin Ali al-Hashimi (فيصل بن حسين بن علي الهاشمي; 20 May 1885 – 8 September 1933) was a Hejazi statesman who served as the King of Iraq from 23 August 1921 until his death in 1933.
+A member of the Hashemite family, he was a leader of the Great Arab Revolt during the First World War, and ruled as the unrecognized King of the Arab Kingdom of Syria from March to July 1920 when he was expelled by the French.

+The third son of Hussein bin Ali, the Grand Emir and Sharif of Mecca, Faisal was born in Mecca and raised in Istanbul.
+From 1916 to 1918, with British assistance, he played a major role in the revolt against the Ottoman Empire.
+He helped set up an Arab government in Syria, based in Damascus, and led the Arab delegation at the Paris Peace Conference in 1919.
+In 1920, the Syrian National Congress proclaimed Faisal king, rejecting the French claim to a Mandate for Syria.
+In response, France invaded a few months later, abolished the kingdom and forced him into exile.

-Faisal fostered unity between Sunni and Shiite Muslims to encourage common loyalty and promote pan-Arabism in the goal of creating an Arab state that would include Iraq, Syria and the rest of the Fertile Crescent.
-While in power, Faisal tried to diversify his administration by including different ethnic and religious groups in offices.
-However, Faisal's attempt at pan-Arab nationalism possibly contributed to the isolation of certain groups.
+In August 1921, in accordance with the decision made at the Cairo Conference, the British arranged for Faisal to become king of a new Kingdom of Iraq under British administration.
+During his reign, Faisal fostered unity between Sunni Muslims and Shia Muslims to encourage common loyalty and promote pan-Arabism in the goal of creating an Arab state that would include Iraq, Syria and the rest of the Fertile Crescent.
+In 1932, he presided over the independence of the Kingdom of Iraq upon the end of the British Mandate and the country's entry into the League of Nations.
+Faisal died of a heart attack in 1933 in Bern, Switzerland, at the age of 48 and was succeeded by his eldest son Ghazi.

 Early life

 Faisal was born in Mecca, Ottoman Empire (in present-day Saudi Arabia), in 1885, the third son of Hussein bin Ali, the Grand Sharif of Mecca.
-He grew up in Istanbul and learned about leadership from his father.
+He grew up in Constantinople and learned about leadership from his father.
 In 1913, he was elected as representative for the city of Jeddah for the Ottoman parliament.

 Following the Ottoman Empire's declaration of war against the Entente in December 1914, Faisal's father sent him on a mission to Constantinople to discuss the Ottomans' request for Arab participation in the war.
 Along the way Faisal visited Damascus and met with representatives of the Arab secret societies al-Fatat and Al-'Ahd.
-After visiting Constantinople Faisal returned to Mecca via Damascus where he again met with the Arab secret societies, received the Damascus Protocol, and joined with the Al-Fatat group of Arab nationalists.
+After visiting Constantinople Faisal returned to Mecca via Damascus where he again met with the Arab secret societies, received the Damascus Protocol, and joined with the al-Fatat group of Arab nationalists.